Ultimate Guide to Embroidery Hoop Sizes in Centimeters: Conversions and Selection Tips

 Industry Standards and Trends

-- The best practice: choose the smallest hoop that fits your design to minimize fabric distortion and maximize stitch quality.
+• Best practice: choose the smallest hoop that fits your design.

 QUIZ